-The information contained in this document is accurate as of current designs and anticipated project operations.
+The information contained in this document is accurate as of current designs and anticipated project operations

-This document is prepared in relation to final construction documents and/or implemented operations and policies.
+This document is prepared in relation to final construction documents

+designs and anticipated project operations. and/or implemented operations and policies.

 Check Air Initials

 A07 Operable Windows

 This project is designed to meet the parts selected below:

 Part 1: Provide Operable Windows

+All Spaces:

+The following requirements are met:

-- a.
-Project meets one of the below: - 1.
-At least 75% of regularly occupied spaces have operable windows that provide access to outdoor air. - 2.
-The openable window area is equivalent to at least 4% of the net occupiable floor area of that space or floor plate. - b.
-Project does not use radiant cooling systems if situated in climates with an annual relative humidity above 70%.
+a.
+Project meets one of the below:

+1. At least 75% of regularly occupied spaces have operable e windows that provide access to outdoor air.

+2. The openable window area is equivalent to at least 4% floor plate. of the net occupiable floor area of that space or

+b.
+Project does not use radiant cooling systems if situated i 70%. n climates with an annual relative humidity above